Institutional investor

-Although institutional investors appear to be more sophisticated than retail investors, it remains unclear if professional active investment managers can reliably enhance risk-adjusted returns by an amount that exceeds fees and expenses of investment management, due to issues with limiting agency costs.
+Institutional investors appear to be more sophisticated than retail investors, but it remains unclear if professional active investment managers can reliably enhance risk-adjusted returns by an amount that exceeds fees and expenses of investment management because of issues with limiting agency costs.
 Lending credence to doubts about active investors' ability to 'beat the market', passive index funds have gained traction with the rise of passive investors: the three biggest US asset managers together owned an average of 18% in the S&P 500 Index and together constituted the largest shareholder in 88% of the S&P 500 by 2015.
-The potential of institutional investors in infrastructure markets is increasingly noted after financial crises in the early twenty-first century.
+The potential of institutional investors in infrastructure markets is increasingly noted after the financial crises in the early twenty-first century.

 History

 Ancient Rome and Islam

 Roman law ignored the concept of juristic person, yet at the time the practice of private evergetism (which dates to, at least, the 4th century BC in Greece) sometimes led to the creation of revenues-producing capital which may be interpreted as an early form of charitable institution.
 In some African colonies in particular, part of the city's entertainment was financed by the revenue generated by shops and baking-ovens originally offered by a wealthy benefactor.
-In the South of Gaul, aqueducts were sometimes financed in a similar fashion.
+In the south of Gaul, aqueducts were sometimes financed in a similar fashion.

 The legal principle of juristic person might have appeared with the rise of monasteries in the early centuries of Christianity.
 The concept then might have been adopted by the emerging Islamic law.
 The waqf (charitable institution) became a cornerstone of the financing of education, waterworks, welfare and even the construction of monuments.

 Alongside some Christian monasteries the waqfs created in the 10th century AD are amongst the longest standing charities in the world (see for instance the Imam Reza shrine).